rdkcentral/rdk-halif-closed_captions/docs/pages/closed-captions_halSpec.md

 ### Build Requirements

 This interface is required to be built into shared library.
-The shared library must be named `librdkCCReader.so`.
+The shared library must be named `librdkClosedCaption.so`.
 The building mechanism must be independent of Yocto.

 ### Variability Management